Standard Conditions of Trade and Copyright.

 (b) Electrical system and components.

 Due to the complexities of today’s vehicle electrical systems and components, responsibility will not be accepted under any circumstances for error codes, malfunctions or related electrical problems manifesting during and after work has commenced.”Misting” of headlights on the Bentley Continental is a well documented manufacturing problem and is not covered by our warranty.
-In the event of any component failure it is the customers responsibility the return the vehicle onsite for inspection and if required, rectification or replacement.

 (c) The repairer reserves the right to take images of vehicles on site for purposes of commercial use and/or marketing without prior consent.
 Objections are required to be made before commencement of repairs in writing.
 All images taken are protected by copyright law and cannot be copied, downloaded nor altered in any way without the prior written consent of the Repairer.
 Customers are also advised that it is strictly forbidden to take images of vehicles, staff or premises without prior written consent.